tylim88/Firelord/README.md

 </div>
 <br/>

+## Note

+This library updated from v0 to v1, v0 is not compatible with v1.

+This change is necessary as v1 corrected a lot of issues in v0.

+The v0 documentation can still be found [here](https://github.com/tylim88/Firelord/tree/96739759a5d848c77259b53fb3850f2950dd72cb).

+## About

 This wrapper wrap around admin Firestore V8 interface(There is no V9 for admin version) and turn it into V9 interface.

 The API is basically same as the web version [FirelordJS](https://github.com/tylim88/FirelordJS), and of course we can share the data type definition.